ssmanji89/documentation-theme-jekyll/index.md

 # Suleman Manji - Infrastructure Engineer

 I am a highly skilled and experienced infrastructure engineer with a strong interest in privileged accesses, automation, and applied technologies.
-I am proficient in a wide range of technical skills, including:

-- Systems Implementations
-- Systems Integrationss
-- Managed Services
-- Cloud Computing
-- Infrastructure Virtualization
-- Network Administration
-- Microsoft SQL Server
-- Troubleshooting
-- Desktop Administration
-- Virtualized Desktop Computing
-- Management

-I am also skilled in:

-- Written and Verbal Communications
-- Technical Writing
-- Project Management
-- Training
-- SOP Development
-- Business Intelligence
-- Negotiations Management
-- Incident/Crisis Management
-- The ability to perform well under pressure

 I have a Bachelor’s degree in Management of Information Systems from the Bauer School of Business at the University of Houston-Main, and I am an avid researcher with a passion for science documentaries and technical certifications.

 ## Contact

 - Mobile: 2819041969
-- Email: ssmanji89@gmail.com
+- Email: suleman@botstuff.org
 - LinkedIn: www.linkedin.com/in/sulemanmanji